climaxjs/climax/README.md

 program.init()
 ```

-Finally we can link our local "binary" file (not compiled yet since they are interprated by NodeJS thanks to the
+Finally we can link our local "binary" file (not compiled yet since they are interpreted by NodeJS thanks to the
 Sha-Bang):

 ```bash